Zafuan Azeman: Perlis FA

 In January 2019, Zafuan signed for Malaysia Premier League side Perlis.
 He joined the team from Kedah on a free transfer.
 In the 2019 season, he made 20 appearances for the club and score 4 goals for Perlis.

 Angthong

 In September 2019, Zafuan signed a two-year contract with Angthong in the Thai League 3; following financial issues, his contract was terminated on 11 May 2020.

 Penang

 Zafuan returned to Malaysia on 10 January 2021, joining Penang ahead of the 2021 Malaysia Super League.
 On 20 March 2021, Zafuan made his debut in a 0–2 win over Selangor F.C. in the Malaysia Super League.
 Zafuan made his team debut when he came on as a substitute in the 92nd minute replacing Casagrande (footballer).

 Under the management of Tomáš Trucha, he made 3 appearances with Penang before joining Kelantan United on the 2nd transfer window.

 Kelantan United

-On 25 May 2021, Zafuan joined fellow Malaysia Premier League club Kelantan United n loan from Penang.
+On 25 May 2021, Zafuan joined fellow Malaysia Premier League club Kelantan United on loan from Penang.

 He made 6 appearances with the club and score 1 goal.
 He collected a total of 305 minutes played for the club.